oppia/oppia-web-developer-docs/Troubleshooting.md

 3. Rebuild (`yarn` / `python -m scripts.start --clean`) after fixing the import.

 This will stop Webpack from attempting to bundle a Node-only module for the client.

-### oppia-angular-build container exits during install/run

-If the Oppia installation (e.g., `make build`, Docker startup, or `python -m scripts.start`) fails because the `oppia-angular-build` container exits unexpectedly or the build does not complete:

-**Possible fixes:**
-1. Stop the server and **rebuild/restart the containers** so the build finishes cleanly.
-2. If the container continues to exit or build fails repeatedly, run: `make clean` then re-build the server.
-3. Ensure your internet connection is stable during dependency installation, as network issues can prevent required packages from downloading.

-This should help successfully build and start Oppia’s development environment without the container exiting mid-setup.

 ## Linux